Discord-Oxygen/Discord-Console-hacks/README.md

 ## How to use these Hacks

-It only works on Desktop Versions (Windows, Linux, MacOS), not on Mobile.
+It only works on Web and Desktop Versions (Windows, Linux, MacOS), not on Mobile.
-1. Press CTRL + SHIFT + I to toggle Developer Tools (Discord is electronjs wich is basically google chrome)
+1. Press CTRL + SHIFT + I to toggle Developer Tools (Discord is based on electronjs wich is basically google chrome)
 2. Click on "Console" if not already selected
 3. Paste the script in
 4. Press enter

 ## Obtaining your Token

+Copies your Token into the clipboard.
+**:warning: DO NOT GIVE THIS TO ANYONE.
+It grants full access to your account.**
 <details>
-<summary>Copies your Token into the clipboard.</summary>
+<summary>Expand</summary>

 Paste this into the Console (while being logged in)